-Parameter Description Instance ID Select and enter the instance ID here.
+Parameter Description Process ID Enter the ID for an IPv6 OSPF routing process here.
+It is locally assigned and should be unique for each IPv6 OSPF routing process on the router.
+The range is from 1 to 65535.
+Instance ID Select and enter the instance ID here.
 The range is from 0 to 255.
 Area ID Enter the OSPF area ID here.
-It can be specified as an IPv4 address or in the decimal value format.
-The decimal range is from 0 to 4294967295.
+It can be specified as an IPv4 address.
 Router ID Enter the router ID here associated with the virtual link neighbor.
 Hello Interval Enter the Hello Interval value between the hello packets that the router sends on an interface here.
 The range is from 1 to 65535 seconds.
 Select the Default option to use the default value, which is 10 seconds.
 Dead Interval Enter the Dead Interval value, during which no packets are received and after which a neighbor is regarded as offline, here.
 The range is from 1 to 65535 seconds.
 Select the Default option to use the default value, which is 40 seconds.
 Transmit Delay Enter the transmit delay value here that the router uses to wait before it transmits a packet.
 The range is from 1 to 65535 seconds.
 Select the Default option to use the default value, which is 1 second.
 Retransmit Interval Enter the retransmit interval value here that the router uses to wait before it retransmits a packet.
 The range is from 1 to 65535 seconds.
 Select the Default option to use the default value, which is 5 seconds.